D2KLab/sumly/README.md

 # Colaboratory Notebook

-Since our local machine do not support GPU that's why we used CPU option and for that reason you should run **fsummary.py** on PyCharm or similar editor.
+Since our local machine do not support GPU that's why we used CPU option and for that reason you should run fsummary.py on PyCharm or similar editor.
-However you can find  other tested models on repository in order to run directly on Colab.
+However you can find  other baseline approach models on repository in order to run directly on Colab.

 # Conlcusion